hail2thief/tellez-site/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm an assistant professor of political science at the [University of South Carolina](https://www.sc.edu/study/colleges_schools/artsandsciences/political_science/index.php).
+I completed my Ph.D. in Political Science at Duke University in the spring of 2019.

-My research interests are in comparative politics and international relations, with a focus on armed conflict, security and development, and post-conflict transitions.
-At USC, I teach courses in political violence and quantitative methodology.
-In the spring of 2019 I completed my Ph.D. in Political Science at Duke University.
+In my research, I write about armed conflict, security and development, and post-conflict transitions.
+At USC, I teach courses on the study of political violence and quantitative methodology.

 I am also affiliated with the [DevLab@Duke](https://www.devlabduke.com/) where I collaborate on the design and evaluation of international development programs.
 To date I have worked on projects for USAID and the World Bank in Colombia, Indonesia, and Guatemala.

+Outside of academia, I enjoy reading fiction, cooking, traveling, and playing the drums.